arshiaxbt/BuilderScan/DEPLOYMENT.md

 ## 🎉 You're Done!

 Your BuilderScan app is now:
-- ✅ Live on Vercel
+- ✅ Live on Netlify
 - ✅ Accessible as Base Mini App
 - ✅ Available as Farcaster Frame
 - ✅ Ready for users to explore builder codes!